 By using D2D communication, smart MNs in close proximity can directly share data such as video clips or local information without network assistance.
 D2D communication can serve local advertisement information or emergency information such as location of emergency shelters.

 MIS framework will support MNs to select appropriate technology of D2D communication without any network assistance.
-Existing MIS framework can enable MNs to monitor link status, which is status (e.g., signal strength and data rate) of physical layer and data link layer by using media independent event service (MIES) and can select the most appropriate access network by using media independent service (MICS) even without network assistance.
+Existing MIS framework can enable MNs to monitor link status, which is status (e.g., signal strength and data rate) of physical layer and data link layer by using media independent event service (MIES) and can select the most appropriate access network by using media independent control service (MICS) even without network assistance.
 Therefore, if MIES and MICS are extended for supporting D2D communication, it will be possible for MNs to monitor link status of D2D communications and select the most appropriate technology of D2D communication without network assistance.

 Service Flows